Why choose Lake Orta for a getaway in Italy?

 Duration: 2h30 – Level: Easy – Elevation gain: 250 m

-A pleasant loop through forest and clearings, offering a panoramic view of the lake.
+A pleasant loop through forest and clearings, with panoramic lake views.

 Sacro Monte di Orta